pradoprojects/pradoprojects.github.io/index.md

 My professional story remounts the beginning of the 2000s when, yet a teenager, I got my first part-time job as a multimedia developer for high-school classes.
 It was a fantastic digital creativity experience that helped me fall in love with many activities that were later coined under the User Experience label.
 It also gave me the confidence to join the Computer Science program two years later.
 <br/>
 <br/>
 During my undergrad, I developed my foundational and analytical skills in computer science.
 I did my final project in software testing.
 This area aroused my interest thanks to the interplay between analysis/coding, the load of problem-solving skills, and the great mentorship of my advisor (Auri Vincenzi).
-This work opened up the opportunity for my post-graduate studies, where I could sharpen my scientific mindset and improve my problem-solving skills.
+This project opened up the opportunity for my post-graduate studies, where I could sharpen my scientific mindset and improve my problem-solving skills.
 <br/>
 <br/>
 During my post-graduation program, I observed that communities of practice often reported testing tools to be cumbersome and provided low support for test practitioners in their daily activities.
 To address this user-developer experience problem, I researched the lack of cognitive support provided by unit testing tools.
 The project included a qualitative study of real-world practitioners that led to a comprehensive understanding of the pain points and actionable recommendations for effectively addressing them.
 In parallel to my post-graduating studies, I spent one year as visiting researcher at the University of Victoria (UVic) under the excellent supervision of Professor Dr. Margaret-Anne Storey.
 Concurrent to my post-graduation, I developed a career as a teacher (teaching courses like HCI, UX, Algorithms, and Computing Foundations).